thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/user-guide/last-will.md

 The **Last Will** feature in MQTT allows clients to notify others if they disconnect unexpectedly, giving a way to trigger actions like switching to backup systems or alerting users.

-The term "Last Will," like a will in the real world, speaks for itself.
+The term "Last Will", like a will in the real world, speaks for itself.
 In the real world, a last will or testament is a legal document that specifies a person's wishes after they pass away.
 It usually includes instructions for distributing assets, taking care of dependents, and other final wishes.

 Here are examples from IoT.
 In a **smart home** setup, devices such as thermostats and security cameras communicate with a central hub.
 If a security camera goes offline unexpectedly, a Last Will message could trigger an alert to the homeowner or even activate a backup system, such as turning on lights or alarms.
 Similarly, in **agriculture**, devices monitor field conditions to optimize irrigation.
 If a key sensor disconnects, the Last Will message can notify the farmer, allowing them to take preventive actions.

 ### How the Last Will works

 1. The Last Will message and its [parameters](/docs/mqtt-broker/user-guide/last-will/#parameters-of-the-last-will) are set when a client connects to the broker, in the `CONNECT` packet.
 The broker stores a Last Will message data in the session state.
 2. In case happens unexpected (ungraceful) disconnection, the Last Will message is sent to the clients that are subscribed to the Will Topic.

 ### Ungraceful disconnection - publish

 Ungraceful disconnection happens when a client disconnects unexpectedly due to reasons such as network failure, a crash, or power loss.
 In this case, the broker does not receive the `DISCONNECT` message, and it assumes the client has disconnected abnormally.